Dhghomon/easy_rust/README.md

 So what if you want an actual new type?

-If you want a new file type that the compiler sees as a `File`, you can put it in a struct:
+If you want a new file type that the compiler sees as a `File`, you can put it in a struct.
+(This is actually called the `newtype` idiom)

 ```rust
 struct File(String); // File is a wrapper around String